• Skip to main content

 • Drive Time: 1:45-2.5 hours

-San Francisco may not be the nearest airport to Big Sur, but you may find it the most convenient for you.
+San Francisco is the closest to SF proper and may not be the nearest airport to Big Sur, but you may find it the most convenient for you.
 It’s served by all US carriers with direct service to most US states.
 SFO is also an international gateway serving with the world with 16 international carriers.
 SFO tends to have cheaper fares than the other airports on this list.
 So, if you have more time than money, SFO can be a great choice for your Big Sur trip.

 SFO also has the most car rental inventory.